Moseley Road Baths

 The future of Moseley Road Baths

-The project which includes Moseley Road Baths and Balsall Heath Library has begun a major £32.7m capital redevelopment project to repair, restore and transform these two civic heritage buildings which sit at the heart of the Balsall Heath community in South Birmingham.
+In June 2022, Moseley Road Baths was awarded significant funding to deliver a major £32.7million restoration and capital redevelopment project called ‘Diving In’.
+This 7 year project which includes Moseley Road Baths and Balsall Heath Library, will repair, restore and transform these two civic heritage buildings which sit at the heart of the Balsall Heath community in South Birmingham.
 The capital project is divided into two distinct phases which will take place between now and 2028.

 Phase 1 - 2022 to 2025